NativeScript/plugins/packages/apple-sign-in/README.md

 ## Requirements

 Go to [the Apple developer](https://developer.apple.com/account/resources/identifiers/list) website and create a new app identifier with the "Sign In with Apple" Capability enabled.
 Make sure you sign your app with a provisioning profile using that app identifier.

-Open your app's App_Resources/iOS folder and add the following (or append) to a file named app.entitlements.
+Then add the [Sign In with Apple Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_applesignin?language=objc) to `App_Resources/iOS/app.entitlements` as follows:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">